JaggedLine/kotline/README.md

 `./gradlew run`

-You can specify the port by modifying `backend/main/resources/application.conf`
+You can specify the port by modifying `backend/main/resources/application.conf`.
+In addition, you can adjust the list of available fields by modifying `backend/main/resources/fields.json`

+The database will be stored in `backend/database`